MichaelT025/Project-GhostPad/README.md

 ![Platform](https://img.shields.io/badge/platform-Windows%2010%2F11-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

+> Note: Windows is the primary supported platform today.
+Shade has some macOS compatibility work (icons + shortcut conflicts), but packaged macOS releases are not yet an official target.

 ## Why Shade?

 - **Privacy-First** - All data stays on your machine.
 No telemetry, no cloud sync, no tracking.
 - **BYOK (Bring Your Own Key)** - No subscriptions.
 Use your own API keys and pay only for what you use.
 - **Free & Open Source** - MIT licensed, community-driven development.
 - **Lightweight** - Minimal, fast, stays out of your way until you need it.
-- **Provider Agnostic** - Works with Gemini, OpenAI, Anthropic, or your own local models.
+- **Provider Agnostic** - Works with Gemini, OpenAI, Anthropic, Grok, OpenRouter or your own local models.

 ## Features